Cj-Mayer/cj-mayer.github.io/README.md

-# cjmayer.github.io/Introduction_Portfolio
+# cjmayer.github.io

-this is my introdcution portfolio.
+Welcome to my Introduction Portfolio website.

+Ultimately, the goal of this introduction portfolio website is to create a compelling online presence that showcases my skills and experience, and assist me in achieving my career goals.